 Handling of PST and OST files as archives: DocFetcher handles PST files as a special kind of data source.
-In contrast, DocFetcher Pro handles PST and OST files as if they were archive files, in principle no different than zip, 7z or rar files.
+In contrast, DocFetcher Pro and DocFetcher Server handle PST and OST files as if they were archive files, in principle no different than zip, 7z or rar files.
 This has two significant advantages:

 - Batch indexing of PST and OST files: In DocFetcher, the only way to index a dozen or even a hundred PST files is to select them for indexing one at a time.
-In DocFetcher Pro, since PST and OST files are just archives, you can just select the parent folder containing all of these files and index them all in one go.
+In DocFetcher Pro and DocFetcher Server, since PST and OST files are just archives, you can just select the parent folder containing all of these files and index them all in one go.

-- Indexing compressed PST and OST files: In DocFetcher Pro, since PST and OST files are just archives, they are fully integrated with the program’s ability to traverse archives to an arbitrary level of archive nesting.
-In concrete terms, that means DocFetcher Pro can for example read a PST file inside a zip archive, which in turn is inside a 7z archive, which in turn… and so on.
+- Indexing compressed PST and OST files: In DocFetcher Pro and DocFetcher Server, since PST and OST files are just archives, they are fully integrated with the program’s ability to traverse archives to an arbitrary level of archive nesting.
+In concrete terms, that means DocFetcher Pro and DocFetcher Server can for example read a PST file inside a zip archive, which in turn is inside a 7z archive, which in turn… and so on.
 Something like this:

 This is something that’s not possible with DocFetcher; the latter can only handle uncompressed PST files.

 Indexing emails with HTML bodies only: Emails usually have either a plain text body, an HTML body, or both.
 DocFetcher can only read plain text bodies, so if an email has only an HTML body and no plain text body, then DocFetcher fails to extract any text from the body.
 As a consequence, the email will likely never show up in the results.
-In contrast, DocFetcher Pro reads the plain text body if present, and if not, reads the HTML body as a fallback.
+In contrast, DocFetcher Pro and DocFetcher Server read the plain text body if present, and if not, read the HTML body as a fallback.

-Icon overlay for emails with attachments: In the result pane of DocFetcher Pro, emails with attachments have an additional overlay over their icons to indicate the presence of the attachments:
+Icon overlay for emails with attachments: In the result pane of DocFetcher Pro and DocFetcher Server, emails with attachments have an additional overlay over their icons to indicate the presence of the attachments: